jeremymiller00/Predicting-Success-in-Online-Education/README.md

 ## Next Steps

-An important next step in this process would be to consult the relevant literature about the efficacy of type of interventions and perform a study attempting to assess which interventions are most effective.
+An important next step in this process would be to consult the relevant literature about the efficacy of various types of interventions and perform a study attempting to assess which interventions are most effective in improving course completion rates.

-It would also be valuable to obtain similar data from other institutions and upated to data from the Open Univeristy to learn how competion rates and their factors may vary across time and institution.
+It would also be valuable to obtain similar data from other institutions and updated data from the Open University to learn how completion rates and their factors may vary across time and institution.